Peter McNeeley

-Peter McNeeley (born 6 October 1968) is an American former heavyweight boxer best known for his green shorts and 1995 fight with Mike Tyson.
+Peter McNeeley (born 6 October 1968) is an American former heavyweight boxer.
+He is best known for facing Mike Tyson in Tyson's first fight after his release from prison in 1995.

 Early life

 John Peter Smith McNeeley was born on 6 October 1968 in Medfield, Massachusetts, U.S.; the child of Nancy McNeeley, (née Gray) (1944–2018) and Tom McNeeley (1937–2011).
+McNeeley grew up in Medfield, alongside his three brothers Bryan, Tom, and Shawn.
 His father was a former heavyweight contender who challenged Floyd Patterson for the world heavyweight championship, and later served eight years as the boxing commissioner of the Massachusetts State Boxing Commission.
 McNeeley's grandfather, Thomas McNeeley Sr. was a New England boxing champion and fought on the 1928 Olympic boxing team.
+McNeeley graduated from Bridgewater State College with a bachelors degree in political science.

-Amateur boxing career
+Early boxing and amateur career

+McNeeley became interested in boxing at age seven after finding a box of his father's boxing memorabilia, including his father's November 1961 Sports Illustrated cover.
+His parents split when he was 10 years old, during his visits with his father he began getting involved in sport of boxing with his father taking him and his younger brother to the Catholic Youth Organization program in Newton, Massachusetts, additionally he would train with the equipment his father had at his house.

+McNeeley then stepped away from boxing during high school instead focusing his time playing on the school’s football team.
+During his first year at Bridgewater State College, he struggled academically and was later readmitted on academic probation.
+This is when he decided to start boxing once again to help eliminate alcohol and drugs from his life.

 McNeeley had 21 amateur fights, finishing his amateur career with the record 15–6.
 Albeit a brief amateur career, he successfully represented the United States, wherein he defeated Wayne Bernard, the world Maritime heavyweight champion; and the first round knockout of No. 1 ranked US amateur James Johnson.
 He won the New England Golden Gloves in Lowell, Massachusetts in 1989 and the New England Diamond Belt Tournament later that year.